Call for abstracts Guidelines

-- The abstract author(s) must illustrate the background foundational research/evidence for the application in the clinical practice or education setting.
+- The abstract author(s) must illustrate the background scientific foundation for the application in the clinical practice or education setting.

-- Reviewers will score abstracts based on the following criteria: Originality; educational/clinical significance or merit; appropriateness or adequacy of design, approach, and methods; application to genetic/genomic education/practice; and adequacy of description
+- Reviewers will score abstracts based on the following criteria: Innovation/creativity; educational/clinical importance or merit; appropriateness of clinical or educational application approach/program implementation; application to genetic/genomic education/practice; and adequacy of description

-Conclusions: Present interpretation of outcomes; recommendations for future knowledge application.
+Conclusions/Discussion: Present interpretation of outcomes; recommendations for future knowledge application

-Relevance: Describe importance to genetic/genomic education or clinical practice
+Relevance: Recommendations for genetic/genomic education or clinical practice

-Key words: List 4-5 keywords NOT in the title of
+Key words: List 3-4 keywords NOT in the abstract title

 - Abstracts related to policy may focus on established policies, current policy development, or policy advocacy.
 Examples include implications of current policies around genetics/genomics (i.e. societal, population, economic, health indices), global and national policy development initiatives, and evolving genetic/genomic issues with resulting need for policy development.

-- Reviewers will score policy abstracts based on the following criteria: Originality; significance or merit; adequacy of description design, approach, and methods; application to genetic/genomic nursing; and adequacy of description
+- Reviewers will score policy abstracts based on the following criteria: Originality; significance or merit; adequacy of policy analysis, initiative, process, approach, or change implementation; application to genetic/genomic nursing; and adequacy of description

 - Suggested headings for policy abstracts are: